Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$: Classification of semistable rank sheaves with Chern classes , and on

-\cite{D} classified instanton sheaves on cubic threefolds.
-Now we classify instanton sheaves on $V_4$, closely following the argument of \cite{D}.
+\cite{D} classified semistable rank $2$ sheaves with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ on cubic threefolds.
+Now we classify semistable rank $2$ sheaves with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ on $V_4$, closely following the argument of \cite{D}.
 When the proof transfers almost verbatim, we will only point out the changes in our situation and refer the readers to \cite{D}.

-\begin{prop} Let $E$ be an instanton sheaf on $V_4$.
+\begin{prop} Let $E$ be a semistable rank $2$ sheaf with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ on $V_4$.
 Let $F$ be the double dual of $E$.
-Then either $E$ is locally free or $F$ is locally free with second Chern classes $c_2(F)=1$ and $h^0(F)=1$ or $F=H^0(F)\otimes\cO_{V_4}$. \end{prop} \begin{proof} See \cite[Proposition 3.1]{D}.
+Then either $E$ is locally free or $F$ is locally free with second Chern class $c_2(F)=1$ and $h^0(F)=1$ or $F=H^0(F)\otimes\cO_{V_4}$. \end{prop} \begin{proof} See \cite[Proposition 3.1]{D}.
 The proof of \cite[Proposition 3.1]{D} used mainly general arguments about semistable sheaves on projective varieties and can be directly applied here.
-We highlight a few similarities between $V_4$ and a cubic threefold $V_3$ which allow us to mimic the argument: \begin{enumerate} \item Both $V_4$ and $V_3$ are Fano threefolds of index $2$. \item General hyperplane sections of both $V_4$ and $V_3$ are del-Pezzo surfaces using the anticanonical embedding. \item The following inequalities of Hilbert polynomials on $V_3$
+We highlight a few similarities between $V_4$ and a cubic threefold $V_3$ which allow us to mimic the argument: \begin{enumerate} \item Both $V_4$ and $V_3$ are Fano threefolds of index $2$. \item General hyperplane sections of both $V_4$ and $V_3$ are del-Pezzo surfaces in their anticanonical embedding. \item The following inequalities for Hilbert polynomials on $V_3$

 \end{enumerate} remain true on $V_4$, in fact

 where $p$ is a point. \end{proof}

 \begin{lem} Suppose $\theta$ is the theta-characteristic of a smooth conic $C\subset V_4$.
 We consider the sheaf $E$ which is the kernel of the surjection $H^0(\theta(1))\otimes\cO_{V_4}\to\theta(1)$.
 Then $E$ is stable with Chern classes $c_1(E)=0$,$c_2(E)=2$ and $c_3(E)=0$. \end{lem} \begin{proof} See \cite[Lemma 3.4]{D}.
 Again the arguments in \cite{D} can be applied because of the similarites highlighted in the previous proof.
 The only new fact we need is $2\chi(I_C(n))<\chi(E(n))$.
 This is true since